DanNixon/sine2020_software_guidelines_paper/report.md

 performs as well as any relevant version numbers (i.e. the version of your software, versions of plugins/dependencies, etc.).

-Good examples of such history reporting are algorithm Histories in Mantid and Process Lists in Savu.
+Good examples of such history reporting are algorithm histories in Mantid and Process Lists in Savu.

 One may also choose to use a common format for job configurations and history,